LSEG-API-Samples/Example.REDI.CSharp.Examples/OptionsStrategyExample/README.md

 bool status;
 status = objOrder.Submit(ref ord_err);
 ```
-The above code buys IBM Nov '18 120 Call and sells IBM Nov '18 130 Call.
+The above code buys IBM Nov '18 120 Call on the first leg and sells IBM Nov '18 130 Call on the second.
 The spread entry price is $5.5.
 The order will be sent to a broker simulator server.

 You can also use the following parameters with the example to send a vertical complex option order.